riturajFi/Acontext/readme.md

 curl -fsSL https://install.acontext.io | sh
 ```

-You should have [docker](https://www.docker.com/get-started/) installed, and an OpenAI API Key to start a Acontext backend in your computer:
+You should have [docker](https://www.docker.com/get-started/) installed and an OpenAI API Key to start an Acontext backend on your computer:

 ```bash
 acontext docker up
 ```

-> [📖](https://docs.acontext.io/settings/core) Acontext requires a llm provider and an embedding provider.
+> [📖](https://docs.acontext.io/settings/core) Acontext requires an LLM provider and an embedding provider.
 >
-> We support OpenAI and Anthropic SDK format and OpenAI and jina.ai embedding api format
+> We support OpenAI and Anthropic SDK formats and OpenAI and jina.ai embedding API formats

-Once it’s done, you can the following endpoints enabled:
+Once it's done, you can access the following endpoints:

 - Acontext API Base URL: http://localhost:8029/api/v1
 - Acontext Dashboard: http://localhost:3000/